suffolklibraries/lgc/content/collections/events/romanian-film-14-09.md

       -
         type: text
         text: "This event has been organised in collaboration with the Ipswich Romanian Community and has been generously funded by The Europe Challenge.\_"
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Please arrive on the Ground Floor of the library at 7PM for a drinks reception and talks with guest speakers.'
-  -
     type: heading
     attrs: